Right to Information explained

 The Administrative Access Scheme allows access to routine information, held by USQ, without the need for a formal application under the Right to Information Act 2009 or the Information Privacy Act 2009.
-The Administrative Access Scheme allows students and staff to access, under supervision, their personal staff or student file.
+The Administrative Access Scheme allows students and employees to access, under supervision, their personal employee or student file.

 The USQ Publication Scheme describes and categorises information routinely available from USQ.
 It has been developed to give the community greater access to information held by government and public authorities, including USQ.
 Information is grouped and accessible through seven classes: